 Using Reynolds Transport Theorem

-In order to relate a system to a coincident control volume Reynolds transport theorem is used, where the parameter “$b$” of the Reynolds transport theorem will equal “$e$”.
+In order to relate a system to a coincident control volume Reynolds transport theorem is used, where the parameter “

 As a result, the Reynolds transport theorem will allow us to state the following.
 The time rate of increase of the total stored energy within the system will equal the time rate of increase of the total energy within the control volume, plus, the net rate of flow of the total energy moving out of the control through the control surface.